markdown-extended/manifest/mde-manifest.md

 -   **a bibliographic note**, which refers to another book or work, is a hard reference to let the reader find the original source.

+Any footnote MUST be callable multiple times in a single documents using the same note ID, without creating a new footnote entry at each call.

+**Implementation Note:** Parsers MAY allow, in any output format, to let reader access to a footnote text where it appears in the document content.
+If the footnote text is written elsewhere (at the document bottom for instance), a link MAY be proposed to go back in the content.

 #### D.5.a.
 Footnotes {#D5a}

 To create a *footnote* reference, just write its ID like `[^ID]`: a *circumflex* `^` before the ID string,